 We note as Swap the set of the initiators and as $N{before}(i)$ the initial sets of satellite peers of each initiator i that could be reassigned during the execution of the Intra-DOA.
-We note as $\alpha(i, j)$ a parameter that if its value is equal to 1 the initiator i will become neighbor with satellite j and if become 0 it won't.
+We note as $\alpha(i,j)$ the parameter that its value is equal to 1 if the initiator i becomes neighbor with satellite j and 0 otherwise.
 The function that we want to minimize during the iteration of Intra-DOA is: